Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 $$y^{(i)} = \theta^Tx^{(i)} + \epsilon^{(i)}$$

 where $\epsilon^{(i)}$ is random variable which can capture noise and unmodeled effects.
 We also assume that noise are distributed i.i.d. from Gaussian with zero mean and some variance $\sigma^2$, which is a traditional way to model.
-Now, we can say:
+It turns out that $\epsilon^{(i)}$ is a random variable of Gaussian, and $\theta^Tx^{(i)}$ is constant w.r.t. the r.v.
+Adding a constant to a Gaussian r.v. will lead the mean of r.v. to shift by that amount but it is still a Gaussian just with different mean and same variance.
+Now, by definition of Gaussian, we can say:

 $$p(y^{(i)} \lvert x^{(i)};\theta) = \frac{1}{\sqrt{2\pi \sigma}}\exp\big(-\frac{(y^{(i)} - \theta^Tx^{(i)})^2}{2\sigma^2}\big)$$